"Restoration or Bust"

 I’ll be flesh and blood and grist,

-s a tree, as barbaric
+as stout as a tree, as barbaric

 as the kiss from the bisclavret.